 Gyanvapi mosque case: Supreme Court defers hearing to Friday

-It told a Varanasi court, which is hearing a plea by Hindus seeking permission to offer prayers at the back of the mosque, to not pass any orders till Friday.
+A Varanasi court, which is hearing a plea filed by Hindus seeking permission to offer prayers at the back of the mosque, also adjourned the matter till May 23.

 The Supreme Court on Thursday deferred the hearing on a petition filed in the Gyanvapi mosque case, Live Law reported.
 It also told a Varanasi civil court to not pass any orders till it hears the case.